 - The venue is available for rental (based on calendar availability via CCACC calendar software) with a signed contract and deposit.
-Proof of liability insurance and alcohol permits are required when alcohol is served.

 - Rental contracts will be entered into with adults only, 18 or older, and 21 or older when beer/wine/liquor is served.

 - CCACC is tobacco-free.